tangentyh/notes-of-tan/javaNotes.md

 1. `@SuppressWarnings("fallthrough")`

-1. `@override` -- error when not overriding but define a new method
+1. `@Override` -- error when not overriding but define a new method

 1. `@FunctionalInterface` -- error if conditions of functional interfaces not meet